-I was afraid the film wouldn’t hold up after such a long period of time between my last viewing so my expectations were extremely low going into the movie but once it ended my appreciation for it remained.
-I really admire its undeniable charm and the way it manages to cram complex ideas into easily digested entertainment that the whole family can enjoy.
+I was afraid the film wouldn’t hold up after such a long period of time between my last viewing so my expectations were extremely low going into the movie but when it ended my appreciation for it had grown.
+I really admire its charm and the way it manages to cram complex ideas into easily digested entertainment that the whole family can enjoy.
 Simply put, it’s a lightweight version of Kubrick’s brilliant Dr. Strangelove (1964) and it works.

-The Russians Are Coming, the Russians Are Coming opens with a Russian sub running aground in a small New England coastal town.
+The Russians Are Coming, the Russians Are Coming opens with a Russian submarine running aground in a small New England coastal town.
 Naturally chaos erupts because the U.S. is in the middle of the cold war and only four years have passed since the infamous Cuban Missile Crisis.
 The Americans think the Russians are invading and the whole town pulls out their guns and comes together to form a modern day militia in an effort to stop them.
-Of course things aren’t exactly what they seem since the Russians in the sub are merely trying to get back home.
-After bouts of hysteria and plenty of violent outbursts, the panicky town’s folk and the frazzled Russian soldiers manage to come together to save the life of a young child in peril and the sub returns home.
+Of course things aren’t exactly what they seem since the Russians in the sub have no interest in invading America and are merely trying to return home.
+After bouts of hysteria and plenty of violent outbursts the panicky town’s folk and the frazzled Russian soldiers manage to come together to save the life of a young child in peril and the submarine leaves without incident.

-The script is based on a novel called The Off-Islanders by the American author Nathaniel Benchley who happens to be the father of Jaws author Peter Benchley.
-I find it amusing that both men wrote books set in small New England towns where they were raised.
-And both stories focus on a town being terrorized by some unknown scary “other.”
-It’s also worth noting that one of my favorite American filmmakers, the great Hal Ashby, also acted as an editor on the movie.
+The script is based on a novel called The Off-Islanders by American author Nathaniel Benchley who happens to be the father of Jaws author Peter Benchley.
+I find it amusing that both men wrote books set in small New England towns where they were raised and both stories focus on a town being terrorized by some unknown scary “other.”
+It’s also worth noting that one of my favorite American filmmakers, the great Hal Ashby, worked as an editor on the film.

 These days it can be hard to find anything worth smiling about but if you haven’t seen The Russians Are Coming, the Russians Are Coming I recommend giving it a look.
-It just might make you laugh.
-The movie is available on DVD from Amazon and it’s playing again on Turner Movie Classics Nov.
-28th when the great actor Brian Dennehy hosts four of his favorite films.
-I really like Brian Dennehy so I was happy to discover that he selected the film to play with two other films from the sixties, Karel Reisz‘s gritty British drama Saturday Night and Sunday Morning (1960) and Bryan Forbes‘s British comedy The Wrong Box (1966).
-I’ve wanted to see The Wrong Box for years, but it isn’t available on DVD yet so I’ll be watching it on TCM Nov.
-28th.
+The movie is available on DVD from Amazon and it’s playing on Turner Movie Classics Nov.
+28th when the great Brian Dennehy plays host to four of his favorite films.
+I love Brian Dennehy so I was happy to discover that he selected this atypical comedy to play with two other films from the sixties, Karel Reisz‘s gritty British drama Saturday Night and Sunday Morning (1960) and Bryan Forbes‘s British comedy The Wrong Box (1966).